the4q/nablats/docs/Manual.md

 The mapping file is in XML format, you can find the schema [here](../src/Core/Mapping/Mapping.xsd).
 Using of this file is similar to annotation attributes.

-The following example demonstrate the equivalent to the previous section.
+The following example demonstrate the equivalent to the previous two sections.

 ```XML
 <Mapping xmlns="http://the4q.com/schemas/nablats/mapping">